 The amount of financial aid received will be based on the cost of attendance determined by the actual amount of tuition assessed.
 The Office of Student Financial Aid urges students to carefully examine the amount of student loans needed to complete their course of study.

-Direct Stafford Loan Limit – $2750 per semester, up to two semesters, must adhere to the $31,000 lifetime loan aggregate.
-These students do not receive the additional $2000 in Unsubsidized Stafford Loans that a junior/senior level student receives.
+Federal Direct Loan Limit – $2750 per semester, up to two semesters, must adhere to the $31,000 lifetime loan aggregate.
+These students do not receive the additional $2000 in Federal Direct Unsubsidized Loans that a junior/senior level student receives.

-Unsubsidized Stafford Loan Limit – $3500 per semester, up to two semesters, only if considered an independent student for criteria excluding being a graduate student.
+Federal Direct Unsubsidized Loan Limit – $3500 per semester, up to two semesters, only if considered an independent student for criteria excluding being a graduate student.
 If an independent student, they must adhere to the $57,500 lifetime loan aggregate.

 This population is not considered a graduate student for Federal Student Aid.
 Therefore: